 - Lumbar plexus

 - Sacral plexus

 Peripheral nerves emerge from the plexuses which each run to a supply area.
-Their last branches consist mostly of sensory skin nerves (= peripheral innervation).
-The nerve fibers again end in a segmental arrangement, so that the limb skin can also be divided into dermatomes.
+Their last branches consist mostly of sensory skin nerves (peripheral innervation).
+The nerve fibers end in a segmental arrangement, so that the limb skin can also be divided into dermatomes.

-Knowledge of segmental and peripheral innervation is important for clinical practice as it can help to localise the damage in cases of sensory loss: if a dermatome is affected, damage is located at the level of the nerve root; if the sensory loss occurs on a peripheral area of skin, the corresponding peripheral nerve will be damaged.
+Knowledge of segmental and peripheral innervation is important for clinical practice because it can help to localize the damage in cases of sensory loss: if a dermatome is affected, damage is located at the level of the nerve root; if the sensory loss occurs in a peripheral area of the skin, the corresponding peripheral nerve will be damaged.

 This is, for example, why shingles (herpes zoster) causes painful skin blistering in the corresponding dermatomes because the pathogenic virus (varicella) attacks dorsal root ganglions.